Blog

 AI Made Building Easy.
 Now Context Is the Moat.

 AI made production cheap.
-The scarce resource is now knowing what to build, who wants it, why they care, and what to do next.
+The scarce resource is knowing what people need, why it matters, and which path will work.

 Wissem Fathallah